|Style||Fully Escorted & Guided

 Day 9: Antalya & Pamukkale.
 Leave the coast for Pamukkale, meaning "cotton castle" in Turkish.
 The city contains hot springs and stunning white terraces that look like ice, created by carbonate minerals left by flowing water.
 Visit the city of Hierapolis, also a UNESCO World Heritage site, where the hot springs have been used as a spa since the second century.
 See the great baths constructed without the use of cement.
 The town was also settled by Jews from Babylon and Mesopotamia, exiled by Antiochus the Great.
 Continue to Laodicea, one of the early Christian communities mentioned in the New Testament.
-Accommodations: Richmond Hotel on Jul 17 departure, Colossae Thermal on all others.
+Accommodations: Richmond Hotel or Colossae Thermal.
 Breakfast & dinner provided.

 Day 10: Pamukkale, Aphrodisias, & Kusadasi (or Izmir).
 This morning, visit the Roman city of Aphrodisias, whose large excavation was funded by the National Geographic Society.
 Ancient artists produced sophisticated statues inspired by Aphrodite, Goddess of Love and Marriage, for whom the town was named.
 Visit the Temple of Aphrodite and the local archaeological museum which houses a wonderful collection of the art of Aphrodisias.

 Continue to Kusadasi (or Izmir) on Turkey's Aegean coast for dinner and overnight.
 The area has been a crossroads of art and culture since it was founded 5000 years ago, and was the final destination of medieval caravan routes from the Orient.
 Today, Kusadasi is a popular resort town for Turks and Europeans and a port of call for many cruise ships.
-Accommodations: Kaya Thermal Hotel (Izmir) on Jul 17, Sep 18, & Oct 2 departures, Fantasia Hotel (Kusadasi) on all others.
+Accommodations: Kaya Thermal Hotel (Izmir) on Apr 23, May 14, & Jun 4 2015 departures; Fantasia Hotel (Kusadasi) on all others.
 Breakfast & dinner provided.

 Day 11: Ephesus.
 Today, visit the glorious city of Ephesus, founded more than 4000 years ago, the capital city of the Roman Province of Asia Minor.
 The Temple of Artemis, one of the Seven Wonders of the Ancient World, is represented by one column and fragments of a frieze.
 Walk through the ancient streets to view the magnificent structures such as the Library of Celsus, Temple of Hadrian, and the Great Theater.
 Ephesus is also the town where St. Paul and St. John lived during the first century.
 Continue to the House of the Virgin Mary, where Mary spent her last years living near a grove of olive trees.
 A visit is considered a pilgrimage by the Vatican.
 Enjoy the evening at leisure, perhaps dine at one of the many local restaurants.
 Breakfast provided.